Gridley123/design-system/packages/docs-site/src/library/pages/timeline/index.md

 ## Motivation

 Identify commonality across applications utilising scheduling related patterns, with the aim to abstract out a library that helps to ensure the integrity and future maintainability of applications with disparate sets of scheduling related use cases.

 We identified commonality across applications in two key areas:

 ### How something "looks and feels"
-- Somewhat nuanced but based on problem domain
+- Somewhat but nuanced based on problem domain

 ### How something works "under the hood"
-- Data manipulation
+- DateTime manipulation
-- Positioning arbitrary components over a timeline
+- Positioning and sizing arbitrary components across a timeline
 - Generated data structures and state
 - Common but extensible interfaces